barryclark/jekyll-now/_posts/2020-02-27-Payments-Intro-Part3.md

 [Super apps][17] is a relatively recent term, describing mobile apps developed in East and South East Asia.
 They are worth mentioning here, due to their rapid growth.

 Not originally conceived as payment rails, they have moved into payments and financial services in recent years.
-After that they quickly grew to rival banks in terms of transaction volume.
+They then quickly grew to rival banks in terms of transaction volume.
 Some examples are [WeChat][20] and [Alipay][21] <sup>[2](#footnote_2)</sup> in China, [PayTM][23] in India and [GoJek][22] in Singapore/Indonesia.

 The underlying mechanics of this payment rail are pretty much identical to those of M-Pesa.
 App users can fund their account with a variety of means: from a normal debit/credit card to the [ojek][25] driver [becoming an agent on wheels][24].
 The payment system is a general ledger running inside the company's domain, tracking transfers of value between users.
-The demographic and economic tailwinds of the region have enabled them to grow into massive user bases and now rapidly expanding into all kinds of financial services, beyond payments (lending, credit scores,...).
+The demographic and economic tailwinds of the region have enabled them to grow into massive user bases and are now rapidly expanding into all kinds of financial services, beyond payments (lending, credit scores,...).
 Especially in the case of China (a prime example of [command economy][26]), WeChat and Alipay have become deeply integrated with the [state apparatus][27], offering unique insights for the [social credit score][28] system.